Triathlon is a multisport event that consists of swimming, cycling, and running.

 2) Intermediate training plans

-Intermediate training plans are designed for athletes who have some experience with triathlon and who are looking to improve their performance.
+Intermediate training routines are designed for athletes who have some experience with triathlon and who are looking to improve their performance.
+For example, you have already participated in a sprint race and are now preparing for an Olympic distance triathlon.

-Intermediate training plans typically include more intense workouts and a greater focus on speed.
+Intermediate-level workouts typically include more intense trainings and a greater focus on speed.

 3) Advanced training plans

-Advanced training plans are designed for elite athletes who are looking to achieve their best possible performance.
+Advanced workout plans are designed for elite athletes who are looking to achieve their best possible performance.

-Advanced training plans typically include very intense workouts and a high volume of training.
+These workout routines typically include intense workouts and a high volume of training.

 How to Choose the Right Triathlon Plan?

-To choose the right training plan for you, consider the following factors:
+To choose the right training plan, you should consider the following factors:

-If you are already in good shape, you can start with an intermediate or advanced training plan.
+If you are already in good shape, you can start with an intermediate or advanced routine.

 What are you hoping to achieve in your triathlon?